|

 Abbreviations

-Armed Forces - Royal Navy - n4a1 - Royal Fleet Auxiliary Service
+Royal Navy - Royal Fleet Auxiliary Service - n4a1 - Summary of RFAux and Decommissioning programme

 ROYAL FLEET AUXILIARY SERVICE

-The RFA employs over 2,300 civilian officers and ratings, and is one of the larger employers in the UK shipping industry.
+The RFA employs about 2,000 (2013 figure) civilian officers and ratings, and is one of the larger employers in the UK shipping industry.
 Replenishment of warships at sea requires specialist knowledge and training, and RFA personnel are on terms of service that take account of both of these activities and of being directed to possible operational areas.
 Many RFA ships carry naval or military parties for tasks such as the operation and maintenance of helicopters.

 The RFA boasts a significant number of large ships, especially in comparison with the warships it supports.
 The largest ship in the present Royal Navy is HMS Ocean, displacing 21,758 tons full load.
 In the RFA there are 10 vessels (the largest at 49,000 tons) that are larger.
-Though many of these ships are ageing, the UK MoD has made fair provision for realistic support of a global reach for the Royal Navy.
+Though many of these ships are ageing, there is fair provision for realistic support of a Royal Naval reach.

 The UK MoD believes that the RFA average cost of maintenance is estimated at £3.5 million per annum for each vessel.
 This includes maintenance on operational vessels, defect rectification, post design work, stock consumption and small packages of upkeep.
 In addition an element has been included to reflect the cost of scheduled refits, which are generally undertaken on a five yearly basis for each vessel.